Ardsley, Dobbs Ferry, Edgemont, Hartsdale, Hastings-on-Hudson, Irvington

 MaryJane Shimsky, a Hastings-on-Hudson resident since 1995, was elected in February 2011 to the Westchester County Board of Legislators.
 She represents the County’s 12th Legislative District, which includes the villages of Ardsley, Dobbs Ferry, Hastings-on-Hudson and Irvington, as well as parts of unincorporated Greenburgh, including Edgemont and most of Hartsdale.

-In the short time she has served on the Board, MaryJane has already distinguished herself by her work on infrastructure and the environment.
+In the time she has served on the Board, MaryJane has distinguished herself by her work on infrastructure and the environment.
 She chairs the Saw Mill Watershed Advisory Board (SWAB) and has spearheaded efforts to clear debris blocking the river.
-She also serves as an ex-officio member of the Westchester County Stormwater Advisory Board and participates in the recently-formed BRAB for the Bronx River basin.
-Her long term goal is to control flooding and its worsening effects on our highways and neighborhoods.
-Click here for SWAB meeting videos [scroll down to Saw Mill Watershed Advisory Board]
+She also serves as an ex-officio member of the Westchester County Stormwater Advisory Board and co-chairs the Bronx River Advisory Board (BRAB).
+Her long-term goal is to control flooding and its worsening effects on our highways and neighborhoods.
+Click here for SWAB and BRAB meeting videos [scroll down to Saw Mill Watershed Advisory Board or Bronx Watershed Advisory Board].

-MaryJane has worked to ensure the continued safety of the Ashford Avenue Bridge, which links the villages of Ardsley and Dobbs Ferry, and crosses the New York State Thruway and Saw Mill River Parkway.
-She has advocated proactive measures to keep debris from falling onto the highways and paths below, and is working to expedite the major construction work that the bridge—currently the worst County-owned bridge in Westchester, according to the State Department of Transportation—desperately needs.
-MaryJane is also working with New York State Senator Andrea Stewart-Cousins and Assemblyman Tom Abinanti to expedite work on the State-owned Ravensdale Bridge in Hastings-on-Hudson.
+MaryJane has worked to ensure the continued safety of the Ashford Avenue Bridge, which links the villages of Ardsley and Dobbs Ferry and crosses both the New York State Thruway and Saw Mill River Parkway.
+She has advocated proactive measures to keep debris from falling onto the highways and paths below, and is working to expedite the major construction work on the bridge—currently the worst County-owned bridge in Westchester, according to the State Department of Transportation.
+She plans to establish proper lines of communication in order to keep residents up-to-date with ramp and bridge closings as they happen.
+MaryJane is also working with the Village of Hastings to ensure that repairs to the Warburton Avenue Bridge have been performed properly, to ensure safety and minimum ongoing repairs as the bridge ages, and is collaborating with the Town of Greenburgh on vital traffic safety improvements to Jackson Avenue.

 A lifelong environmentalist, MaryJane is developing a legislative agenda designed to simultaneously reduce pollution and the cost of government.
-Accordingly, she is introducing her first such initiative, a local law and an act designed to increase the use of mulching-in-place techniques on our properties.
-This legislation will reduce solid waste disposal costs for the County and municipal governments while decreasing production of greenhouse gases by garbage trucks.
+Accordingly, she has worked with local governments and environmental groups to increase the use of mulching-in-place techniques on our properties.
+Mulching-in-place will reduce solid waste disposal costs for the County and municipal governments while decreasing production of greenhouse gases by garbage trucks.
 It will also save homeowners money by reducing the need for commercial fertilizers and soil amendments.
+In her time on the Board, MaryJane has sponsored legislation endorsing the Mid-Hudson Regional Sustainability Plan, co-sponsored a ban on using or transferring hydrofracking waste in Westchester County, and complete streets legislation requiring the County to consider pedestrians and bicyclists where appropriate, in road maintenance and improvement projects.

 As Community Relations Director for Assemblyman Richard Brodsky from 2007-10, MaryJane represented the Assemblyman, assisted constituents and acted as liaison to local governments.